AI-assisted targeting in the Gaza Strip: Diligence

 Dr. Marta Bo, researcher at the Stockholm International Peace Research Institute, noted that the humans in human-in-the-loop risk "automation bias": overreliance on systems, giving those systems too much influence over decisions that need to be made by humans.

 Suchman observed that the huge volume of targets is likely putting pressure on the human reviewers, saying that "in the face of this kind of acceleration, those reviews become more and more constrained in terms of what kind of judgment people can actually exercise."
 Tal Mimran, lecturer at Hebrew University in Jerusalem who's previously worked with the government on targeting, added that pressure will make analysts more likely to accept the AI's targeting recommendations, whether they are correct, and they may be tempted to make life easier for themselves by going along with the machine's recommendations, which could create a "whole new level of problems" if the machine is systematically misidentifying targets.

 Accountability

-Khlaaf noted the difficulty of pursuing accountability when AIs are involved.
-Humans retain the culpability, but who's responsible if the targeting system fails, and it's impossible to trace the failure to any one mistake by one person?
-The NPR article went on: "Is it the analyst who accepted the AI recommendation?
+Khlaaf noted the difficulty of pursuing accountability when AI is involved.
+Humans are still legally culpable, but since AI systems currently lack explainability, targeting system failures can't be traced to any one mistake by one person.
+It's unclear who would be responsible for such a failure.
+Khlaaf asks: "Is it the analyst who accepted the AI recommendation?
 The programmers who made the system?
 The intelligence officers who gathered the training data?"